amazonpay-labs/amazonpay-sample-app-v2/android/README.md

 <img src="docimg/cart.png" width="500">

 ### Setting up Callback acceptance from the JavaScript side of the mobile app
-In the mobile app, the Amazon Pay process needs to be executed on the Secure WebView, but since the Secure WebView cannot be launched directly from the WebView, it is necessary to configure it so that the Native code can be launched once from the WebView's JavaScript.
+In the mobile app, the Amazon Pay process needs to be executed on the Secure WebView, but since the Secure WebView cannot be launched directly from the WebView, it is necessary to configure it so that the Native code can be launched from the WebView's JavaScript.
 The following code will do that.

 ```java